alexkassil/alexkassil.github.io/_posts/2017-04-18-Hello-World.markdown

 * Collections of my projects/ideas
 * Thoughtful reflections

-With this first post, I just want to thank some influencial bloggers.
+With this first post, I just want to thank some influentially bloggers.
 [Cal Newport](calnewport.com/blog/), [Scott Young](https://www.scotthyoung.com/blog/), [Paul Graham](http://www.paulgraham.com/articles.html), and [Matt Might](http://matt.might.net/articles/) are all amazing bloggers about Computer Science, life, being a student, excelling, plus other interesting applicable topics.
 You should check them all out. __BE WARNED__ While each blog is an amazing resource, they are all also amazing time sinks.